-Option Description -a alias_name alias=alias_name Assign an alias to the new virtual machine instance.
+Option Description -a alias_namealias=alias_name Assign an alias to the new virtual machine instance.
 This option can be very useful when attempting to locate a specific instance in the list reported by the -I option.
 If this option is not specified, a name of the form instance-NN will be assigned automatically, where NN consists of two digits from 0 - 9.
 A virtual machine instance started via the Charon-SSP Manager shows its configured name as the alias. -d daemon Run the virtual machine as a daemon.
 This option cannot be combined with -i .
-This can be used to start the emulator when logged in over the network which may prevent proper license access otherwise. -f config_fileconfig=config_file When starting a new instance, use this option to specify the path and name of the virtual machine configuration file.
+This can be used to start the emulator when logged in over the network which may prevent proper license access otherwise. -f config_file config=config_file When starting a new instance, use this option to specify the path and name of the virtual machine configuration file.
 For further details about the format of this file, see the Configuration File Reference Appendix .
 This is a mandatory argument, unless one of the options -h, -k or -I is used.
 Please specify the absolute path of the configuration file because not all versions of Charon-SSP understand relative paths. -h help Displays a brief usage message. -i interactive Start emulator in interactive mode.
-This option provides access to the SSP CLI.
-This CLI provides some commands to manage the emulator that are interesting to endusers.
-There are also commands that are reserved for use by Stromasys support.
-Do not use these commands unless advised to do so by Stromasys support.
-See Charon-SSP CLI for more information.
-This option cannot be combined with -d. -k pid kill=pid Stop the virtual machine instance specified by pid .
+This option is reserved for use by Stromasys support .
+Do not use this mode unless advised to do so by Stromasys support.
+This option cannot be combined with -d . -k pid kill=pid Stop the virtual machine instance specified by pid .
 Use the -I to determine the process id of the relevant instance.
 This option cannot be combined with any of the other options.
 Bear in mind that this command will not shut down the guest operating system cleanly. -l list This option lists the currently running Charon instances It cannot be combined with any other option.
-The list consists of the following columns: • pid - process id of the virtual machine, • alias - instance alias specified by the -a option at startup, • start time - timestamp indicating when the virtual machine instance was started, • log time - timestamp indicating last event, • log code - descriptive code indicating the type of event, and • name - name of Charon-SSP image. -p pause Start the Charon-SSP instance, but do not boot the guest operating system (no autoboot). -s name stop=name Stop the virtual machine instance specified by name .
+The list consists of the following columns: pid - process id of the virtual machine, alias - instance alias specified by the -a option at startup, start time - timestamp indicating when the virtual machine instance was started, log time - timestamp indicating last event, log code - descriptive code indicating the type of event, and name - name of Charon-SSP image. -p pause Start the Charon-SSP instance, but do not boot the guest operating system (no autoboot). -s name stop=name Stop the virtual machine instance specified by name .
 Use the -I to determine the name of the relevant instance.
 This option cannot be combined with any of the other options.
 Bear in mind that this command will not shut down the guest operating system cleanly.

 Option Description -S path snapshot=path Specify path to store snapshot files resulting from suspending a running emulator.
-A running emulator instance can be suspended via the Charon Manager or the command-line (using the command kill -SIGTSTP <ssp-pid>).</ssp-pid> -U bus:port usb=bus:port Connect USB storage device to guest operating system by specifying the USB bus and port number -v orversion Displays the Charon-SSP version. auto-boot?[=value] Set parameter auto-boot? to true or false.
+A running emulator instance can be suspended via the Charon Manager or the command-line (using the command kill -SIGTSTP <ssp-pid>).</ssp-pid> -U bus:port usb=bus:port Connect USB device to guest operating system by specifying the USB bus and port number -v orversion Displays the Charon-SSP version. auto-boot?[=value] Set parameter auto-boot? to true or false .
 When no value specified, and this is the last command-line parameter, the command displays the current setting of the parameter (the virtual machine will not be started). boot-device[=device] Set default boot-device.
 When no value is specified, and this is the last command-line parameter, the command displays the current value of the parameter (the virtual machine will not be started).